 - email them

-Each Advancing Futures TAP Practitioner is responsible for a specific group of institutions.
+Each Advancing Futures Practitioner is responsible for a specific group of institutions.

 Complete the survey and orientation

-All students are encouraged to complete the Sociodemographic Survey and once each academic year.
-Students are required to watch the Advancing Futures Orientation video prior to approval.
-Instructions and access information are emailed to students after their application has been screened.
+All young adults are encouraged to complete the Sociodemographic Survey once each academic year.
+Young adults are required to watch the Advancing Futures Orientation video prior to approval.
+Instructions and access information are emailed to participants after their application has been screened.

 Gather institution information

-Before they can be approved, all students must submit proof of:
+Before they can be approved, all young adults must submit proof of: